 Questions to ask your doctor

-Consider asking your doctor the following questions about maintenance therapy:
+Consider asking your doctor the following questions:

 - Is maintenance therapy an option for me?

-- What type of maintenance therapy do you recommend?
+- What type do you recommend?

 - What are the potential benefits and risks of this treatment?

-- Will my insurance cover this treatment?
+- Will my insurance pay for it?